Shares to buy or sell: Chandan Taparia recommends three stocks to buy today | Stock Market News

-“Nifty 50 index formed a bullish candle on the daily frame after a range breakout of the last three sessions with higher highs formation of the last six sessions.
-Now Nifty 50 has to hold above 26,150 zones for an up move towards 26,350 then 26,500 zones, whereas supports are placed at 26,100 then 26,000 zones,” said Chandan Taparia, Head – Equity Derivatives and Technicals, Wealth Management, MOFSL.
+“Nifty 50 index formed a bearish candle on the daily frame and broke its higher highs formation of the last seven sessions.
+Now till Nifty 50 holds below 25,850 zones, some weakness could be seen towards 25,650 then 25,500 zones whereas hurdles are placed at 25,950 then 26,150 zones,” said Chandan Taparia, Head – Equity Derivatives and Technicals, Wealth Management, MOFSL.

-Bank Nifty index also hit a new lifetime high of 54,467 mark on Thursday.
-It formed a Bullish candle on the daily scale and ended with gains of around 270 points near 54,400 zones.

-“Bank Nifty gave a fresh range breakout on daily scale after consolidation of the last three sessions and the base of the Index is shifting higher.
-Now, it has to hold above 54,000 zones for an up move towards 54,750 then 55,000 zones while on the downside support shifts higher to 54,000 then 53,750 levels,” Taparia said.

-Based on his technical analysis, Chandan Taparia has recommended three stocks to buy today, September 27.
+Based on his technical analysis, Chandan Taparia has recommended three stocks to buy today, October 1.
 According to him, these stocks are technically well placed to see a decent upmove.
-The three stocks to buy are Persistent Systems, ITC and UltraTech Cement.
+The three stocks to buy are NTPC, Federal Bank and JSW Steel.

 Here are top three stock recommendations for today by Chandan Taparia: